Policy Number: 159

 I. POLICY AND GENERAL STATEMENT

 As a member institution of the world's largest medical center, The University of Texas Health Science Center at Houston (“university”) acknowledges and values the role of volunteers in promoting the vision and mission of the university.
-Because the university's hospital venues for volunteers are limited, the university utilizes the services of volunteers only in selected circumstances.
+Because the university's hospital venues for volunteers are limited, the university utilizes the services of volunteers only in limited circumstances.
 Volunteers should never replace or displace paid workers, impair the employment prospects of paid workers, provide services in competition with paid workers, or perform work which would otherwise be performed by paid workers.
 As such, volunteer activities are expected to be part-time and sporadic.

 This policy does not apply to: